kstenerud/concise-encoding/cbe-specification.md

 ### Version Specifier

+A CBE document begins with a version specifier, which is composed of the octet `0x03`, followed by a version number.

-The version specifier is an unsigned [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128) with a value greater than 0, representing which version of this specification it adheres to.
+The version number is an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128) with a value greater than 0, representing which version of this specification the document adheres to.

-The version specifier is mandatory, unless all parties have agreed to omit the specifier and use a specific version.
+The version specifier is mandatory, [unless all parties have agreed to omit the specifier and use a specific version](#implied-structure).

-**Note:** Because CBE places the version as the first byte in a document, versions from 32 to 126 are disallowed in order to prevent clashes with any ASCII characters that another text encoding format might use.
+Example: `[03 01]` = Empty document (CBE version 1)

 ### Maximum Depth